 Show More

 Nfina’s hybrid cloud backup is a fully managed IaaS and DRaaS solution designed to protect your business from ransomware.
-With Nfina’s hybrid multi cloud solution, copies of critical data are maintained on-site and off-site.
+With Nfina’s hybrid multi cloud solution, copies of vital data are maintained on-site and off-site.
 This ensures your IT infrastructure is always available for recovery and downtime is kept to a minimum.

 With Nfina’s hybrid cloud backup services, you’ll enjoy peace of mind with geo-redundant backup and disaster recovery, enhanced performance, and reduced and predictable costs.
 In addition to on-site computing in your private cloud, we also offer backup and disaster recovery services in the public cloud.